The last time that we were in Le Puy, we said to ourselves that there could not possibly be another route to take from there.

 The land was hilly, although not impossibly so, and the river snaked its way through many small green domes, almost doubling back on itself at times.
 However, by the time we got to Issoire, the land was much flatter.

-The river towns of Langeac, Lavoûte-Chilhac and Brioude provided excellent camping, dinners and breakfasts along the way, so we were very pleased this first section of the Allier walk.
+The river towns of Langeac, Lavoûte-Chilhac and Brioude provided excellent camping, as well as beautiful dinners and breakfasts, so we were very pleased with this first section of our Allier walk.

 Getting to le Puy-en-Velay

-We left home early on Monday morning and caught the local bus, which was full of office workers, to town, then the long-distance bus to Sydney International airport.
+We left home early on Monday morning, shivering in our French summer clothes, and caught the local bus, which was full of office workers, to town, then the long-distance bus to Sydney International airport.

 As the winter scenery flew past the window, I savoured the fact that I had swept my last floor, washed my last dish, stirred my last pot and made my last bed for over five weeks.